Wisconsin Lottery Security Mission Statement

 Drawings of multi-state games are conducted by other states and are coordinated by the Multi-State Lottery Association:

-- Powerball drawings are held Wednesdays and Saturdays in Tallahassee, Florida
+- Powerball drawings are held on Mondays, Wednesdays, and Saturdays in Tallahassee, Florida

 - Mega Millions drawings are held on Tuesdays and Fridays in Atlanta, Georgia